Summary

 • Any type of prior gene or cell therapy.

-• Use of systemic immunosuppressant or corticosteroid therapy other than protocol-specified (topical or inhaled preparations for dermatological conditions or asthma are allowed).
+• Use of systemic immunosuppressant or corticosteroid therapy other than protocol-specified immunosuppression.

 • Participation in another investigational drug or device study within the past 3 months.